GabeCloud94/GabeCloud94/README.md

 - 👋 Hi, I’m @GabeCloud94
 - 👀 I have a passion for front end web development!
 - 🌱 I’m always improving my coding skills to remain up-to-date with the newest technology.
-- 💞️ I’m looking to join a friendly, goal-driven team as a front end developer.
+- 💞️ I’m looking to join a friendly, goal-driven team as a full-stack developer.
 - 📫 How to reach me: email - gabecloud94@gmail.com

 <!---